IBM/SalesEnablement-test-repo/docs/Part 6/07 StorageVolumes.md

 d.
 The size of a volume can range from 1 Gigabyte (GB) up to 238,705 GB.
 Storage volumes can be increased after they are provisioned but NOT decreased.

-The second set of parameters that need to be specified for a storage volume relate to the volumes shareability, storage pool, and affinity rules.
+The second set of parameters that need to be specified for a storage volume relates to the volumes shareability, storage pool, and affinity rules.

 ![](_attachments/StorageVolumeCreate-2.png)